 In relation to equal value, Carlo has advised multiple local authorities and private employers on the subject, has conducted multiple hearings, and carried out internal audits to ascertain the robustness of the internal pay structures.
 He has been fully engaged in these issues for several years, and by reason of his experience in equal pay litigation, this makes him the barrister of choice for respondents.

-In addition, Carlo Breen represented Knowsley Borough Council in the first litigated case of its kind in the United Kingdom, whereby it was alleged that the Local Authority White Book Job Evaluation in 1987 could be displaced and as such was not a valid job evaluation study by reason of changes that had taken place since 1987 to the jobs of various Claimants and comparators within an equal pay context.
+Carlo Breen represented Knowsley Borough Council in the first litigated case of its kind in the United Kingdom, whereby it was alleged that the Local Authority White Book Job Evaluation in 1987 could be displaced and as such was not a valid job evaluation study by reason of changes that had taken place since 1987 to the jobs of various Claimants and comparators within an equal pay context.
 Carlo Breen was successful in persuading the Employment Tribunal that the White Book Job Evaluation could indeed be displaced resulting in the strike-out of a multitude of claims brought by various Claimants against the Council.
 This was a landmark decision.

 Furthermore, Carlo Breen is retained by a multinational company to advise them in all aspects of employment law.
 He has undertaken a variety of high profile sex, race and disability discrimination cases for and against various Constabularies and NHS Trusts.

 Carlo Breen is generally regarded as the Leading Junior in the North West on complex issues involving the Transfer of Undertakings Regulations.
 He has been instructed by various PLC's on these issues and also various multi-national companies, Trusts and Airport Authorities.
-He assisted in developing the law in the definition of what constitutes 'an economic entity' prior to the implementation of the 2006 Regulations and is retained by a well-known Bank to advise upon the implications of the Regulations in terms of redundancy and transfer in relation to several thousand employees.

 He is approved by the Commission for Racial Equality and the Equal Opportunities Commission to act in discrimination cases.
-In addition he acted for numerous applicants in the Armed Forces pregnancy dismissal litigation, conducted by the Employment Tribunals across the United Kingdom in 1994 and 1995.
+In addition, he acted for numerous applicants in the Armed Forces pregnancy dismissal litigation, conducted by the Employment Tribunals across the United Kingdom in 1994 and 1995.

 Carlo has extensive experience in collective redundancies, unlawful deduction of wages claims, employee status claims, and whistle blowing litigation.
 He regularly appears on behalf of various NHS Trusts, various well known supermarket chains, and various Local Authorities in such cases.
 He has recently successfully represented a college in a whistle blowing claim valued at in excess of £700,000.